PvPClt/project/album_en.md

 **Teacher:**

-— Didn’t learn your lesson?
+— Didn’t study for the test?
 Don’t worry!
-Go ahead and have a baby, my dear — you’ll get an A!
-If you have twins, we’ll count it as your anatomy practicum.
-Triplets — and you graduate on the spot.
+Go have a baby, dear — you’ll get an A!
+If you have twins, we’ll call it your anatomy practicum.
+Triplets — and you can graduate on the spot.
 No more school for you.

 #OrthodoxMilitaryPutinism
                                 👻